SSProve/ssprove/README.md

 ## Running verification

-Run `make` from this directory to compile all the Coq files (this step is needed for the walkthrough).
-It should succeed displaying only warnings.
+Run `make` from this directory to verify all the Coq files.
+This should succeed displaying only warnings.

 Run `make graph` to build a graph of dependencies between sources.